seenaburns/dex-ui/README.md

 ![DEX UI Full Screenshot](http://i.imgur.com/2rjIbFa.png)

-*DEX UI is a handcrafted interface programmed in openFrameworks, running fullscreen underneath a functioning terminal, giving the experience of having a sci fi computer.* [More.](http://nnkd.org/dexui/)
+*DEX UI is a handcrafted interface programmed in openFrameworks, running fullscreen underneath a functioning terminal, giving the experience of having a sci-fi computer.* [More.](http://nnkd.org/dexui/)

 The project's source code is hosted here for reference.
 Included are the openFrameworks project source files and shaders, as well as the changes I made to BSPWM (more below).
 Not included are things like fonts and images.